 Sometimes the best way to combat screen time is to invade the screen itself.
 Parental control app like Plano helps to limit your kid’s screen time.
 Plano reminds your child to take an eye break every 30 minutes of screen time.
 If your child follows these eye break reminders diligently, he/she earns points!
 These points can be used in the plano shop to request for items and activities that your little one can enjoy!

 The app also allows you as a parent to schedule appropriate device times – for instance, if your child has homework to complete, you can schedule a specific hour where your child will not be able to use his/her phone at all.

 You can’t stop time, but you can stop screen time.

-Times are changing and the uptake of smart devices among our youths have increased tenfold.
-Smart devices aren’t inherently bad, however it’s the relationship our children form with them that we need to take note of.
+Times are changing and the uptake of smart devices among our youths has increased tenfold.
+Smart devices aren’t inherently bad, however, it’s the relationship our children form with them that we need to take note of.
 Screen time is indeed one of the biggest thieves of our children’s time and health, but no screen can replace the love and care we have for our kids.
-So let’s start quashing screen time today, and help our kids develop a healthy relationship with their devices.
+So let’s start quashing screen time today, and help our kids develop a healthy smart device relationship.